trueheart78/gem_lookup/README.md

 ## Code of Conduct

-Everyone interacting in the Gem::Lookup project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][coc].
+Everyone interacting in the GemLookup project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][coc].

 [typhoeus]: https://github.com/typhoeus/typhoeus/